AhmedUZaki/Eng.-Mohamed-Hammad-AI-Recommendations/README.md

 ***Notice***

-> **Each resource follows the article in which the source was nominated,
+> **Each resource is accompanied by the post at which it got recommended; so that you won't feel lost choosing one over the other.
-> Make sure you read it carefully before starting the curriculum.**
+> Make sure to check them out before beginning your journey.**
+>
+> **The referring links for the [Book]s are being updated gradually.**

 ### Content